 Maybe you know you like podcasting, or perhaps you want to jump in seriously with professional-quality audio, but don’t know how to go about upgrading or want to hear a variety of opinions.
 Below, we list industry standards for podcasting that are used often by professionals in the field.

-Mackie Mixers are extremely versatile and great for use in the home podcast studio, on tour with bands, or setting up in a theater.
-The Mackie PROFX12 mixer is perfect for advanced podcasters and experienced audio mixers.
+Zoom LiveTrak is perfect for advanced podcasters and experienced audio mixers.
 It offers more precision and options to customize audio levels exactly how you want them.
-It is mainly used for musical mixing, but has anything you could ever need to use for an audio podcast with a full range of adjustments for tone, gain, pan, and everything else.
-It is being sold on Amazon for $229.99 and has a 4.6 out of 5 star rating.
+This 8-channel is mainly used for musical mixing but has anything you could ever need to use for an audio podcast with a full range of adjustments for tone, gain, pan, and everything else.
+It is being sold on Amazon for $399.99 and has a 4.5 out of 5-star rating.

 Overall, there is a whole lot of variety when it comes to quality, nuance, and price.
 These recommendations are generalized for what sort of podcasting you would like to produce, as well as the taste of your projected or actual audience.
 Ultimately, it’s a personal decision to determine how much you would like to spend and which items you believe interact best with each other — sound is extremely subjective!
 Go forth and podcast.
 And good luck!